Low temperature dynamics for confined $p=2$ soft spin in the quenched regime: Introduction

 \section{Introduction}

 Glassy systems are usually characterized by their static properties, as replica symmetry breaking is the most famous example.
 Alternatively, they can be characterized by their dynamical aspects, and never reach equilibrium for experimental time scales below the ‘‘glass'' transition temperature.
-As the transition point is reached, relaxation time increase and the decay toward equilibrium becomes slower than exponential law \cite{Dominicsbook}.
-The soft $p$-spin model is a popular mathematical incarnation of such a glassy system \cite{Leticia1}-\cite{Rokni} see also \cite{Mezard1,Caiazzo} and references therein.
+As the transition point is reached, relaxation time increases and the decay toward equilibrium becomes slower than exponential law \cite{Dominicsbook}.
+The soft $p$-spin model is a popular mathematical model that allows describing such a glassy system \cite{Leticia1}-\cite{Rokni} see also \cite{Mezard1,Caiazzo} and references therein.
 It describes the dynamics of $N$ random variables $q_i\in \mathbb{R}$ through a Langevin-like equation where disorder is materialized by a rank $p$ random real and symmetric tensor $J_{i_1i_2\cdots i_p}$: